gobbyo/kinetic-display/docs/assembly/uartandrelaywiring.md

 The UART wiring diagram illustrates the communication connections between the controller and the digit PCBs.
 It shows how the UART `Tx` (transmit) and `Rx` (receive) pins are connected using the two UART channels 0 and 1:

 1. **Controller to Digit PCBs**:
       - The controller's channel 1 `Tx` pin is connected to the channel 1 `Rx` pin on the digit 2 PCB.
-The controller PCB has tracing that connects the channel 0 `Tx` pin to channel 0 `Rx` pin on digit 1.
+The controller PCB has tracing that connects the controller's channel 0 `Tx` pin to channel 0 `Rx` pin on digit 1.
       - The controller's channel 1 `Rx` pin is connected to the channel 1 `Tx` pin of the digit 2 PCB.
-The controller PCB has tracing that connects the channel 0 `Rx` pin to channel 0 `Tx` pin on digit 1.
+The controller PCB has tracing that connects the controller's channel 0 `Rx` pin to channel 0 `Tx` pin on digit 1.

 2. **Daisy-Chained Digits**:
       - Each digit PCB's `Tx` pin is connected to the `Tx` pin of the next digit PCB in sequence.
 Each digit PCB's `Rx` pin is connected to the `Rx` pin of the next digit PCB in sequence.